WEEDisFOOD/Cardano-Constitution/README.md

 # Minimum Viable Constitution (MVC)

 **The Cardano Community**, in an effort to ensure the proper functioning of the Cardano Network for ourselves and our posterity, do ordain and establish the Cardano Constitution.
 This document is a formalization of the shared ethos of the Cardano Community.
-This Constitution should serve to unite people from all around the world in a fair and transparent on-chain governance process that will push power to the edges for the remainder of the 21st Century and beyond!
+The rules and bylaws contained herein will unite people from all around the world in a fair and transparent on-chain governance process that will push power to the edges for the remainder of the 21st Century and beyond!

 > **TODO** Redact an original and inspiring Preamble.
 ## Article I